grafana/grafana-operator/docs/docs/api.md

-Port of the referenced service.
+port of the referenced service.
 A port name or port number is required for a IngressServiceBackend.

 <table>
     <thead>